Koloocheh

-Koloocheh or Kleicha (Persian: کلوچه), also known as Persian New Year Bread, is a Persian stamped cookie or bread, originating in various parts of Iran.
-There are many variations on the recipe (bready-texture vs. crispy; and stuffed vs. unstuffed) which spans from the Arabian Peninsula to various diaspora communities including in Eastern Europe, and North America.
+Koloocheh or kleicha (Persian: کلوچه), also known as Persian New Year bread, is a Persian stamped cookie or bread, originating in various parts of Iran.
+There are many variations on the recipe (bready texture vs. crispy; stuffed vs. unstuffed) made in Iran and in Persian diaspora communities, including in Eastern Europe and North America.

 About

-Typically koloocheh are cookies filled with dates and walnuts, but can be stuffed with grated coconut and additionally spiced with saffron, rose water, cardamom, cinnamon, or citrus zest.
-The recipe for Caspian cuisine-style bready koloocheh cookie can be made vegan by replacing butter with coconut oil.
+Typically, koloocheh are cookies filled with dates and walnuts, but they can be stuffed with grated coconut and additionally spiced with saffron, rose water, cardamom, cinnamon, or citrus zest.
+Caspian cuisine-style bready koloocheh cookies can be made vegan by replacing butter with coconut oil.

 It is a recipe made by Persian Jews during the holiday Purim; by Christians during Easter; and Muslims during Ramadan.
 For Norooz (English: Persian New Year), Iranians will make a koloocheh bread.
-Koloocheh cookies from Southern Iran are brittle biscuits that principally consists of water, sugar, wheat flour and egg white.
+Koloocheh cookies from Southern Iran are brittle biscuits that principally consist of water, sugar, wheat flour and egg white.